apache/arrow/docs/source/developers/cpp/windows.rst

 ========================================

-`vcpkg <https://github.com/microsoft/vcpkg>`_ is an open source package manager manager from Microsoft.
+`vcpkg <https://github.com/microsoft/vcpkg>`_ is an open source package manager from Microsoft.
 It hosts community-contributed ports of C and C++ packages and their dependencies.
 Arrow includes a manifest file `cpp/vcpkg.json
 <https://github.com/apache/arrow/blob/master/cpp/vcpkg.json>`_ that specifies
 which vcpkg packages are required to build the C++ library.